samwatso/wwuwh-site/content.md

 - Fins
 - Mouth guard (recommended)

-### Sections (use anchors on page)
+---

-#### Fins
+### Fins
 **Copy:**
-Fins are the engine.
-Beginners often start with affordable full-foot fins, while advanced players may move to higher-performance materials.
-Fit matters most — try options and ask for advice.
+Fins are essential for enhancing speed and agility in the water.
+Whether you’re a beginner or an advanced player, the right fins can make a significant difference in game.

+**Key notes**
+- Styles range from affordable full-foot plastic/rubber fins for beginners to high-performance (and more expensive) fibreglass / carbon fibre fins for advanced players.
+- Fins must meet British Octopush Association (BOA) guidelines.
+- Seek advice from the local underwater hockey community to try on and find the best fit.

+**Suggested image (asset):** `/assets/kit/fins.webp`

+---

-#### Masks
+### Masks
 **Copy:**
+Masks are essential for clear vision and comfort during play.
+The right mask can enhance both performance and enjoyment by ensuring a secure fit and optimal visibility.

+**Key notes**
+- Options range from affordable single-lens masks to pricier frameless or curved masks.
-Choose a mask with a reliable seal and comfortable strap.
-Good silicone and a proper fit reduce leaks and fogging.
+- A proper fit with a good seal is crucial to prevent leaks and fogging.
+- Look for high-quality silicone masks with easy-to-adjust straps.
+- Higher quality masks can be more expensive, but offer better fits and durability — a worthwhile investment.

+**Suggested image (asset):** `/assets/kit/masks.webp`

+---

-#### Snorkels
+### Snorkels
 **Copy:**
-A comfortable snorkel helps you breathe efficiently between dives.
-Prioritise comfort, durability, and ease of clearing water quickly.
+A snorkel is vital for comfortable breathing during gameplay.
+The right snorkel can greatly enhance your performance in play.

+**Key notes**
+- Options include traditional snorkels (simple, cost-effective), dry snorkels (with a valve to prevent water entry), and semi-dry snorkels (with a splash guard to reduce water intake).
+- Focus on comfort (shape, attachment), ease of quickly clearing water when rising, and durability.

+**Suggested image (asset):** `/assets/kit/snorkels.webp`

+---

-#### Sticks (Pushers)
+### Sticks
 **Copy:**
-Stick choice depends on your position and style.
-Forwards often prefer agile offensive shapes; backs may prefer longer, straighter options for reach and defence.
-All sticks should meet BOA guidelines.
+Sticks are crucial for effective puck control and gameplay in underwater hockey.
+The right stick can significantly impact a player’s performance based on position and playing style.

+**Key notes**
+- Options range from offensive sticks like the **Carve** by Bentfish Designs (popular among forwards) to defensive sticks that are longer and straighter (ideal for backs).
+- Selecting a stick that matches the player’s role — agile and responsive for forwards, longer and stronger for defensive play — is essential.
+- All sticks must meet BOA guidelines.
+- A well-chosen stick enhances puck control, shot accuracy, and overall effectiveness in the water.

+**Suggested image (asset):** `/assets/kit/sticks.webp`

+---

-#### Gloves
+### Gloves
 **Copy:**
-Gloves protect your hands and improve grip.
-Choose a snug fit that matches your role — dexterity for forwards, extra protection for backs — and ensure compliance with BOA guidelines.
+Gloves play a vital role in underwater hockey, offering protection and enhancing grip during play.
+Selecting the right gloves is essential for performance and compliance with BOA guidelines.

+**Key notes**
+- According to BOA guidelines, gloves should typically be blue or dark in colour to avoid confusion with the puck.
+- Gloves are available in various materials (including silicone), from basic to high-end specialised designs.
+- Material affects grip and durability, while a snug, comfortable fit supports puck handling and stick control.
+- Forwards may prioritise dexterity; backs may prefer extra protection.
+Choose gloves that suit your role and meet BOA standards.

+**Suggested image (asset):** `/assets/kit/gloves.webp`

+---

-#### Mouth Guard
+### Mouth Guard
 **Copy:**
+Mouth guards are essential for protecting teeth and gums during underwater hockey.
+Selecting the right mouth guard is crucial for safety while maintaining comfort and focus.

+**Key notes**
+- Options range from basic boil-and-bite models (low cost) to more advanced designs like the S.E.G.
-Mouth guards protect teeth and gums.
-A snug fit is essential for protection without compromising breathing or focus.
-Options range from boil-and-bite to advanced designs.
+- A well-fitting mouth guard is vital for effective protection without compromising breathing or concentration.
+- Ensure the mouth guard adheres to BOA guidelines for safety.

+**Suggested image (asset):** `/assets/kit/mouthguard.webp`

+---

-#### Hats (Caps)
+### Hats
 **Copy:**
-Caps help with safety and identification, typically with ear protection and player numbers.
-A secure fit keeps the cap in place during fast play and supports consistent team kit standards.
+Hats are crucial for player identification and safety in underwater hockey, often featuring team colours or club/country branding.
+Proper selection of a hat helps maintain uniformity and protection during play.

+**Key notes**
+- Hats usually include ear guards and are made from materials like latex or neoprene, with varying levels of customisation and quality.
+- A well-fitting hat should stay in place during play and provide sufficient ear protection.
+- Hats often display numbers (1–15) for player identification.
+Choose a hat that follows your league/BOA guidelines.
+- Whether generic or club/country branded, the right hat supports team identity and player safety.

+**Suggested image (asset):** `/assets/kit/hats.webp`

+---

-#### Fin Retainers
+### Fin Retainers
 **Copy:**
-Retainers keep fins secure during bursts of speed and contact.
-Choose a comfortable strap style that works with your fins and stays put.

-#### Socks / Foot protection
+Fin retainers help keep fins securely in place during fast-paced underwater hockey matches.
+Proper retainers prevent equipment issues and maintain performance.

+**Key notes**
+- Available in various styles and materials (rubber or neoprene straps), sometimes with club/country branding.
+- A secure and comfortable fit is essential to prevent fins slipping off in critical moments.
+- Ensure retainers are compatible with your fins and meet local league/BOA guidelines.

+**Suggested image (asset):** `/assets/kit/fin-retainers.webp`

+---

+### Socks
 **Copy:**
-Neoprene socks and protective tape can reduce blisters and improve comfort inside fins.
-Choose the thickness that still allows a secure fin fit.
+Neoprene socks and specialised tape provide additional foot protection and comfort inside fins.
+The right foot protection can reduce blisters and abrasions and improve comfort during play.

+**Key notes**
+- Available in various thicknesses, sometimes with club/country branding.
+Prices vary by material quality and customisation.
+- Choose the right balance of cushioning and grip without compromising fin fit.
+- Socks/tape should align with local league/BOA guidelines.

+**Suggested image (asset):** `/assets/kit/socks.webp`

+---

-#### Swimwear
+### Swimwear
 **Copy:**
-A secure, streamlined suit helps performance and comfort.
-Many players choose club- or country-branded suits for unity and identification.
+Competitive swimwear for underwater hockey can improve performance and help display club or national pride through branding.
+A good suit supports team unity and identification while offering performance benefits.

+**Key notes**
+- Custom suits often feature logos or team colours for club/country affiliation.
+- Fit and drag reduction matter most for performance.
+- Prices vary depending on customisation and material quality.
+- Ensure swimwear adheres to local league/BOA guidelines for competition standards.

+**Suggested image (asset):** `/assets/kit/swimwear.webp`

+---

-#### Pucks
+### Pucks
 **Copy:**
-Underwater hockey pucks are designed to stay on the pool bottom and slide cleanly.
-Use compliant pucks for fair play and consistent handling.
+Underwater hockey pucks are designed for visibility and performance, typically weighing around **1.2kg** so they remain at the bottom of the pool.
+The right puck supports accurate passing and shooting.

+**Key notes**
+- Pucks come in bright colours for improved visibility and may feature club/country branding.
+- Made from materials such as rubber or coated lead; weight and composition affect glide and handling.
+- Pucks must meet local league/BOA guidelines for consistency and fair play.

+**Suggested image (asset):** `/assets/kit/pucks.webp`

+---

-#### Goals
+### Goals
 **Copy:**
-Goals should be durable and safe — smooth surfaces and compliant sizing help protect players and keep play consistent.
+Underwater hockey goals are crucial for a safe and standardised playing environment.
+Typically **3 metres** each, goals should be durable and safe for players.

+**Key notes**
+- Often made from stainless steel to prevent rust, with seam-welded construction and smooth surfaces to minimise injury risk.
+- Designed without cutting edges to reduce hazards during gameplay.
+- Goals must meet local league/BOA safety and sizing guidelines.

+**Suggested image (asset):** `/assets/kit/goals.webp`

+---

-### Underwater Hockey shops (list)
+### Underwater Hockey Shops
 - BOA Shop (UK): shop.gbuwh.co.uk
 - Britbat: www.britbat.co.uk
 - BentFish (UK): www.bentfishdesign.com
-- True Blue (Australia): www.true-blue.com.au
+- True Blue (Aus): www.true-blue.com.au
 - CanAm Underwater Hockey Gear (US): www.canamuwhgear.com
-- Core UWH Gear (Slovenia): coreuwhgear.com
+- Core UWH Gear (Slovenian): coreuwhgear.com
-- Hockeysub (France): www.hockeysub.com
+- Hockeysub (FR): www.hockeysub.com
-- Brier Fins (Belgium): shop.gbuwh.co.uk
+- Brier Fins (Belgian): shop.gbuwh.co.uk
 - BentFish (US): www.bentfishusa.com
-- UV Sport (Denmark): sportsbutikken.dk
+- UV Sport (Danish): sportsbutikken.dk
-- Leader Fins (Estonia): www.leaderfins.com
+- Leader Fins (Estonian): www.leaderfins.com
-- Mat Mas Fins (Italy): mat-mas.eu/
+- Mat Mas Fins (IT): mat-mas.eu/
-- Dorsal (New Zealand): www.dorsalgear.co.nz
+- Dorsal (NZ): www.dorsalgear.co.nz
-- Najade Fins (Hungary): www.najadefins.org
+- Najade Fins (Hungarian): www.najadefins.org
 - Waterway Fins: finswimworld.com

+---

-### Underwater hockey websites
+### Underwater Hockey Websites
 - British Octopush Association (BOA): www.gbuwh.co.uk/
 - Underwater Hockey Switzerland: www.uwh.ch/

-**Optional closing line:**
-- Your kit doesn’t make you a player.
-Your consistency does.
+---

+### Page end
+**Note:** Use the same global site footer component as Home (logo, nav links, social links, copyright, affiliation note).

 ---
 ## MEMBERSHIP

 ### Page opener